Joshtomith/Joshtomith.github.io/project2.md

 ## 3. Additional Considerations

-This is a compilation of programs that come together to form a larger project.
-Its much easier to utilize online compilers with how many languages the project switches between.
-That being said the Shell program's text file that holds sample words is to big for most online compilers.
-In that case, as mentioned in instuctions, you would have to utilize a linux machine to run the shell program.
-Alternatively, you can simply provide your own words.txt to run from.
+Sometimes we have to consider not only the speed of operations with different implementations, but the time it takes to setup the data structure.
+AVL may have preformed better in speed with larger data sets, but Splay was much easier to implement.
+In a bussiness setting where a speed of implementation is a priority, Splay would be a serious contender.

-For more details see [README.md file](https://github.com/Joshtomith/Data-Structures-Portfolio-/blob/main/READ_ME.txt).
+For more details see [README.md file](https://github.com/Joshtomith/Data-Structures-Portfolio-/blob/main/READ_ME.md).

 [Back to Portfolio](https://joshtomith.github.io/)